-Apprentice Week: How to get the Best out of Apprenticeships
+This is How to Get the Best out of Your Apprentices

 Apprenticeships are not only extremely beneficial for the apprentices themselves but for the salon businesses that recruited them.